postechDNN/postechDNN/dnn/DataStrcutures/AVLTree/README.md

 # AVLTree

 This project is an implementation of AVLTree which can support various kinds of line-sweep algorithms such as line sweep intersection, constructing point location datastructure, etc.

-# Paper Information

-There is no such paper.
+There is no corresponding paper.

-Use github issue

-# What is AVLTree
+# What is 'AVLTree'

 AVLTree is a data structure which stores data with template type T for each node.
 Operator '=', '<' and '==' must be defined for type T to support AVLTree.